There are about 110 jokes and quips below. Ole and Lena jokes include:

 Of: Fuller, Edmund.
 2500 Anecdotes for All Occasions.
 New York: Wings, 1970.

 Pna: Lovoll, Odd S. The Promise Fulfilled: A Portrait of Norwegian Americans Today.
 Minneapolis: University of Minnesota Press, 1998.

 Rei: Grimstad, Ivar.
 Reven bak °yret ("The Fox Behind the Ear" ie., Up to some Trick).
 Oslo: Det Norske Samlaget, 1983.

 Rsn: Stangland, R. C. Red Stangland's Norwegian Home Companion.
 New York: Barnes and Noble, 1993.

-This medley was first designed in early 2001.
+The list of links was first set up in early 2001.
 Many of the original links on this page are defunct by now.
 The notes present most of them still, in case you want to go further with any of them.
-If you do, it might help somewhat to search the first parts of a link if it does not work, ending your entry with com or org, for example.
-Internet Archive's Wayback Machine can be very helpful at times too.
+If you should do, it might help somewhat to search the first parts of a link if it does not work, ending your entry with com or org, for example.
+Internet Archive's Wayback Machine can help out at times too.

 © 2001–2016, Tormod Kinnes, MPhil.
 [Email] ᴥ Disclaimer: [Link]